rcw5/tutorials/bike-touring-route-planning/README.md

 The good thing is the price - second hand/refurbished versions of both models sell on eBay for a little over £100.
 If I can get 2 or 3 tours out of a machine at this price I'd be happy..

 ## Software
 ### Offline - Garmin Basecamp

 Being a full desktop OS there is no restriction on the software that can be used.
 For offline mapping I recommend [Garmin Basecamp](http://www.garmin.com/en-GB/shop/downloads/basecamp) (with cycle maps from [openfietsmap](http://www.openfietsmap.nl/)).

 Download the [GPS version of the OFM maps](http://www.openfietsmap.nl/downloads/europe), save them to the microSD card in the `GPX` folder with a unique name (the default is often `gmapsupp.img`).
+Be sure that the microSD card is inserted when opening BaseCamp and it'll display your maps for you.

 ![](https://raw.githubusercontent.com/rcw5/tutorials/master/bike-touring-route-planning/images/ofm.png "Openfietsmap in BaseCamp")
 _Basel, Switzerland in BaseCamp with OpenFietsMap maps_